Where to Donate Gently Used Toys on Long Island

 The trouble is-fewer and fewer places are accepting gently used toys, with all the lead and other hazardous chemicals being found in them.
 Even the Goodwill sent me packing last week when I showed up with a used wooden kitchen and a tool set.
 Really?
 I said, with my two healthy kids in the car, can't you tell there is no lead poisoning on these?
 So, off I went, on a journey to find some local charities who would be accepting gently used toys this time of year--and it turns out, there are plenty of them right here on Long Island.
 If you have toys to share, please take a look, and do so soon, so these fine charities have a chance of getting the items in the hands of the children during this Holiday Season.
 Please note: Contact these charities for drop location or additional information.

-And one other tip: Ask your preschool child's school director.
+One other tip: Ask your preschool child's school director, local library or church.
 Often, they are willing to accept used toys and books from someone they know and trust.

 Originally posted on December 16, 2012.